-[We give the following as illustrating the point of view of a thoughtful inquirer at a certain stage of his investiga-tions-a stage which we believe he has since passed--ED.]
+[We give the following as illustrating the point of view of a thoughtful inquirer at a certain stage of his investigations-a stage which we believe he has since passed-En.]

 The only proofs of personal survival seem to me to rest on the investigations as to the truth of the objectivity of ghosts, clairaudience, and mechanical noises.
 Are these subjects of investigation due to some obscure powers in the human organism, and therefore purely normal and mundane, or are they due to intelligences no longer inhabiting our live world as we know it?

-There is a great quantity of literature about telepathy; and some investigators attribute all the phenomena to this cause, meaning by telepathy an attribute of the living organism through the power of thought, taking thought as a function of the brain, which thought apparently can exist spart from the brain and independently of time.
+There is a great quantity of literature about telepathy; and some investigators attribute all the phenomena to this cause, meaning by telepathy an attribute of the living organism through the power of thought, taking thought as a function of the brain, which thought apparently can exist apart from the brain and independently of time.
 This, of course, is giving an exceedingly wide field for human activity, and unfortunately is so general in its definition that it could be made to embrace, if true, all supposed supernormal phenomena (vide Hudson), but it appears to be a very convenient general term coined for that purpose, and expressly defined to exclude supernormal action.

-The question seems to be :---,
+The question seems to be:

 Whether there is any truth in telepathy as being purely natural or normal to the live human organism.
-Whether a limited field of telepathy does really exist, and all other outstanding phenomena are supernormal.
+Whether a limited field of telepathy does really exist, ll other outstanding phenomena are supernormal.
 Whether telepathy, as such, is all supernormal-that is, due to the action of outside intelligences.

-Corollaries to this are:
+Corollaries to this are:-

-Corollaries to this are :--Corollaries to this are :--to be let use if through the brain the power of action at a stance irrespective of time?
-Can the brain originate the use the subject of Spiritualism a sensuous one, date to the imagination combined with hallucination?
-Are all the supposed supernormal phenomena strictly natural, and is there therefore no known proof of the survival of percendity after death?
-The whole controversy and work of investigators at present is devoted to solving this.
-Have they done so?
-It seems to me that the investigation reduces to:--(A) Proving the limits of mundane telepathy, or the field
+(a) Is the living organism different from what it appears to be?
+Has it through the brain the power of action at a distance irrespective of time?
+Can the brain originate thoughts which have an objective existence?

+(b) Is the whole subject of Spiritualism a sensuous one, due to the imagination combined with hallucination?
+Are all the supposed supernormal phenomena strictly natural, and is there therefore no known proof of the survival of personality after death?

+The great stumbling block in the way of getting at the truth is that we, as human beings, want to believe in personal survival and are biassed in consequence, and prone to believe without sufficient proof.

+to believe without sufficient proof.

+The whole controversy and work of investigate present is devoted to solving this.
+Have they done so investigators at

+It seems to me that the investigation reduces to

-(4) Proving the limits of mundane telepathy, or the field of human activity through the brain, confined to its own
+(A) Proving the limits of mundane telepathy, or the field of human activity through the brain, confined to its own inter-action only.

-(a) Taking all the outstanding phenomena, if any, and wring their dependence on outside intelligence.
-The word telepathy has become a regular bugbear, a moment cloak to cover everything that has been, is, or is the to be.
+(B) Taking all the outstanding phenomena, if any, and proving their dependence on outside intelligence.

+The word telepathy has become a regular bugbear, a convenient cloak to cover everything that has been, is, or is tion of outside intelligence-but probably my bias has influenced this opinion.